-RVTD provides public transportation to the City of Talent.
+RVTD provides public transportation to the City of Phoenix.
 RVTD Route 10 passes through Talent along OR 99 and Talent Avenue.
-The route connects Talent to the Cities of Ashland, Phoenix, and Medford with connections available to five additional routes at the Front Street Transfer Station in Medford.
+The route connects Talent to the Cities of Phoenix, Medford, Central Point and Ashland.

 The complete streets and trails projects identified in this TSP support transit by improving multimodal links to bus stops along the existing routes.
 New sidewalks at bus stops will allow for amenities, such as shelters and seating, to be added along the Route 10.